 My walls are damaged after years of papering.
 I now want to paint them.
 Is there an easy way to repair them is it expensive to get them skimmed.

-By Helen from Inverness Highland
+By helen campbell from Inverness Highland

 We renovated an old house with damaged walls.
 As we could not get them smooth enough to look good with ordinary paint, we used a sand paint.
 It did an amazing "cover up" job.
 Of course you do have to get the old paper and paste off first, as with any paint.